 What is the difference between AI, machine learning, and deep learning?

-AI is the broad field of creating machines that exhibit intelligent behavior.
-Machine learning is a subset of AI in which systems learn from data rather than being explicitly programmed with rules.
-Deep learning is a subset of machine learning using neural networks with many layers ('deep' architectures), which has driven recent AI breakthroughs in image recognition, natural language, and game-playing.
+AI is the broad field of creating intelligent machines.
+Machine learning is a subset where systems learn from data rather than explicit rules.
+Deep learning is machine learning using multi-layer neural networks, which has driven modern AI breakthroughs in image recognition, language, and game-playing.

 How does a neural network learn?